Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Resonantly produced sterile neutrino dark matter

 This model is especially compelling when the model parameters are set such that they can explain two additional outstanding problems in particle physics: baryogenesis and dark matter.
-Baryogenesis is achieved through low-scale leptogenesis, in which the two more massive sterile neutrinos preferentially decay into anti-leptons that are subsequently converted into baryons via the weak interaction sphaleron process, and thus leads to the required excess of baryons over anti-baryons.
-Moreover, the ability to generate an imbalance between leptons and anti-leptons -- known as the lepton asymmetry -- enhances the likelihood of active neutrinos oscillating into the lower mass sterile neutrino in a manner similar to the Mikheyev–Smirnov–Wolfenstein effect \citep{Wolfenstein:1977ue,Mikheev:1986gs} that alters the oscillation rates of active neutrinos; this process is known as {\it resonant-production} \citep{Shi99,Dolgov02}.
+Baryogenesis is achieved through low-scale leptogenesis, in which the two more massive sterile neutrinos preferentially decay into antileptons that are subsequently converted into baryons via the weak interaction sphaleron process, and thus leads to the required excess of baryons over antibaryons.
+Moreover, the ability to generate an imbalance between leptons and antileptons -- known as the lepton asymmetry -- enhances the likelihood of active neutrinos oscillating into the lower mass sterile neutrino in a manner similar to the Mikheyev–Smirnov-Wolfenstein effect \citep{Wolfenstein:1977ue,Mikheev:1986gs} that alters the oscillation rates of active neutrinos; this process is known as {\it resonant-production} \citep{Shi99,Abazajian01a}.

 This sterile neutrino has a lifetime much longer than the age of the Universe, and via the oscillation method can be generated in sufficient quantities to match the measured dark matter abundance.
 It also decouples immediately from the primordial plasma on production -- a process known as freeze-in -- and therefore evades bounds from Big Bang nucleosynthesis (BBN) and the cosmic microwave background (CMB) that otherwise constrain light dark matter particles \citep{Sabti20,An22}.
 Finally, these three phenomena -- neutrino oscillations, baryogenesis, and dark matter -- can be explained simultaneously if the masses of the two more massive sterile neutrinos fall in the $\sim$GeV regime and the lower mass sterile neutrino is a million times less massive, and thus in the $\sim$keV regime.
 Throughout the rest of this paper we will refer to the GeV-scale heavier sterile neutrinos in this specific model as $N_2$ and $N_3$, and to the keV-scale sterile neutrino as $N_1$.